zrobertson466920/zrobertson466920.github.io/_posts/2019-07-21-PlanningProblem.md

 The intuition seems to be that there is a strategy that is able to balance between the objectives of planning and executing in an optimal way.
 However, over the years I’ve caught myself making the error of measuring the effectiveness of having a plan or strategy in terms of how much time it saves me in carrying out the task and will completely ignore the time spent on creating the strategy in the first place.
 For example, when I was writing this article I spent a significant amount of time crafting a uniqueness proof for the optimal strategy I’ll propose in next section.
 Was that really optimal?
 I had a picture of the proof done in under an hour.
 If you’d asked me right after I’d proved the theorem I’d tell you that it was a good use of time, but it wasn’t necessary for the article.
 So it’s possible that deviations from this supposed optimal strategy might be part some other strategy for the optimization of a different quantity.
 However, the case remains that I can readily admit that making the proof was not an optimal use of my time if I claim the purpose was for the completion of the article.

 People are notoriously bad at estimating how much time things will take.
-Moreover, we’re also poor at estimating the amount of time we spend on tasks with variable time requirements.
+The [planning fallacy](https://en.wikipedia.org/wiki/Planning_fallacy) Moreover, we’re also poor at estimating the amount of time we spend on tasks with variable time requirements.
 Thus, when we decide to create a plan we often neglect to estimate the cost of taking such an action and we often fail to measure whether or not the plan was successful.
 It’s a sort of recursive issue since usually we are trying to use the plan to estimate the cost of taking another action.
 In some sense what I’m trying to do is contain the infinite-regress to a second-order meta-plan.

 # A formal statement